 “I feel better.
 What day is it?”

-It was Thursday evening.
-We’d left Trefford on Sunday afternoon.
+It was Saturday evening.
+We’d left Trefford the previous Sunday afternoon.

 I lay back and half closed my eyes.
 I tried to arrange the events of the weekend in my mind but failed.
-The scene that was clearest was the very last one, with Peter’s face peering down at me with that mask-like expression.
+The clearest scene was the very last one, with Peter’s face peering down at me with that mask-like expression.

 All Penny was able to tell me was that I’d collapsed at Peter’s house.
 A doctor had been called.
-I’d been to hospital, spent a night there and gone home in an ambulance.
-I could remember virtually nothing of this, beyond some bright lights and a drip being put in my arm.
+I’d been to hospital, spent two nights there and gone home in an ambulance.
+I could remember virtually nothing of this, beyond bright lights and a drip in my arm.